Stuti144/ToDoListApp/README.md

 # ToDoListApp
-using html, css, bootsrap and js list to add and delete data
+Using html, css, bootsrap and js..
+List to add and delete data